 Q: Someone has offered me a free piano and I’m unsure whether it would be tuneable?

-A: Don’t go to a lot of expense having a piano shifted until you can be sure that it can be tuned.
+A: Please don’t go to a lot of expense having a piano shifted until you can be sure that it can be tuned.
 I can make a house call to assess a second hand piano for just £25.
 Unless you know what you’re looking for it’s always better to consult a professional piano tuner & technician.
 Just be aware that a certain percentage of pianos in circulation are not worth the money and that it’s always better to buy a piano from a known source – recognisable brands such as Yamaha, Kawai, Kemble, Chappell, Danemann, Knight, Welmar, Steinway (of course) and Bechstein are generally – though not always – more reliable and worth considering when searching for a used piano.
-That said, in the vast majority of cases a piano can be made to sound and play a lot better and I would estimate that only 1 % are untuneable.
+That said, in the majority of cases a piano can be vastly improved and only a small minority are ‘past the point of no return’.

 Q: I have owned a piano for many years, but recently I have noticed it has started to sound dull and metallic in tone?
 Is this something that be fixed during the piano tuning?